runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

 ### Don't need initial validation error

-In the default behavior, the ReactiveProperty report errors when the validation logic set.
+In default behavior, ReactiveProperty report errors when validation logic set.
-If you don't need the initial validation error, then you can skip the error.
+If you don't need initial validation error, then you can skip the error.
-Just call the Skip method.
+Just call Skip method.

 ```cs
 class ViewModel